Saif Sporting Club Youth Team

 Saif Sporting Club Youth Team is the under-19 team of Bangladeshi football club Saif Sporting Club.
 It currently competes in the Dhaka Second Division Football League, the fourth-tier of Bangladeshi football.
 The team plays all their league games at the BSSS Mostafa Kamal Stadium, in Dhaka.

-They made their professional league debut by taking part in the 2021–22 Dhaka Second Division Football League, becoming the first youth team from a Bangladesh Football Premier League club to take part in the league.
-The team will also take part in the BFF U-18 Football Tournament.
+They made their domestic league debut by taking part in the 2017–18 Dhaka Third Division League.
+The team will also participate in the BFF U-18 Football Tournament.

 History

 in 2016, Saif Sporting Club tied up with BKSP and selected twenty players for two years training.

 On August 3, 2017, the club announced the name of Spanish coach Andrés Vargas Fuentes as their U18 head coach.

 On August 24, 2017, the club announced the name of local renowned coach Kamal Babu as their U16 head coach.

 On 18 October 2017, Vargas and Co. clinched the title of One Day Football Festival Tournament in memory of Sheikh Russel, beating Kashaituli Samaj Kalyan Parishad in a penalty shoot-out by 4–3 goals.